ortizfr724/foundationJS/README.md

                 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#keywords

 const:

 To declare a constant (unchanging) variable, use const instead of let.

 Variables declared using const are called "constants".
 They cannot be reassigned and any attempt to do so will cause and error.
-When programmer is sure that that a variable will not change, they use the const to guaranty and communicate that fact to everyone.
+When programmer is sure that a variable will not change, they use the const to guaranty and communicate that fact to everyone.

 const examples: birthdate, social security numbers, company name, ect...